 Franklin Township may pursue a rain garden rebate program to install rain gardens throughout the municipality.
-The environmental commission will seek funding for this initiative.
+Many surrounding municipalities have successfully launched a Rain Barrel Rebate Program and could serve as a model and resource for Franklin Township.
 As the green infrastructure initiative moves forward, there will be opportunities to provide additional incentive programs for homeowners and businesses to participate in the effort.
 As stormwater utilities become a reality in New Jersey, there may also be opportunities to offer incentives to homeowners and businesses to install green infrastructure.
 A stormwater utility can provide a reduced utility fee to property owners that have installed green infrastructure.
 A stormwater utility program can also provide direct funding to property owners to install green infrastructure.